By Stephen Nellis

 The new products and the holiday shopping season that follows are the most important for Apple in years.

-The phone features an edge-to-edge display with richer colors and facial recognition to unlock the device without a fingerprint reader or physical home button.
+The new high-end phone is expected to feature an edge-to-edge display with richer colours and facial recognition to unlock the device without a fingerprint reader or physical home button.

 The phones will likely boast a steep price tag.
 Bernstein analyst Toni Sacconaghi predicts the top-end model will cost $899, though other analysts expect it to top $1,000.
 That compares to a top base price of $769 for the iPhone 7 Plus.